-Over the past several months, we’ve all made adjustments during the COVID-19 crisis — nothing’s been quite the same.
+Over the past year, we’ve all made adjustments during the COVID-19 crisis — nothing’s been quite the same.
 Even the way you see the doctor.
 Here at SLUCare, we’ve greatly appreciated your flexibility and patience as we’ve moved appointments and shifted to new forms of care, like virtual visits.

 Now, as we are seeing more patients in our offices, we want to make you aware of changes we’ve made for your safety, as well as the safety of our faculty, staff and other patients.